mafzaldev/torrents-cli/README.md

 ### How to use

-1. Clone the repository `git clone https://github.com/mafzaldev/torrents-cli`
-2. Move to the directory using the terminal `cd torrents-cli`
-3. Install the dependencies `pnpm install`
+3. Install the package `npm i torrents-cli`
 4. Create a `movies.txt` file with the names of the movies.
-5. Run the command `node cli.js` and it will search for the torrents of the movies in the `movies.txt` file.
+5. Run the command `torrents-cli --<options>` in the terminal.
+See the options below.

 ### Movies file format